-SUMMER SCHOOL 2021 – Face to Face Classes Return!
+SUMMER SCHOOL 2022 – Face to Face Classes Return

-With the lockdown gradually lifting, we will shortly be resuming our face to face classes in the London studio.
+As we emerge from the pandemic restrictions, we have now resumed our face to face classes in the London studio.
 Join us for this year’s Summer Intensive.
 Open to students who are new to Islamic Patterns, as well as those with some previous experience, participants may join for 1 or 2 weeks.
 Week 1 is an intensive version of our weekly introductory course and assumes no previous knowledge of Islamic Patterns.
 Week 2 of the Summer School will comprise an advanced course focusing on a particular region.
-This year the course for Week 2 will be one of our most popular follow-courses Persian Patterns.
+This year the course for Week 2 will be one of our most popular follow-courses Mamluk Patterns.

 Over the two weeks we will cover all aspects of Islamic pattern making, including geometric drawing, biomorphic design/Arabesque and each week will culminate a traditional craft element.

 NOTE: Students may choose to attend 1 or 2 weeks of the programme.
 Participants who choose to enrol for 2 weeks are entitled to a £80 discount.

 Monday – Friday 10:30am – 4.30pm

 This introductory module will introduce 6-fold and 8-fold geometric patterns from across the Islamic world, together with elementary biomorphic patterns, with a focus upon the Rumi motif.
 There will be two brief contextual slide lectures.